Naomib2211/Bone-Apetite/README.md

 Testing has been done in order to correctly present functionality, responsiveness and appearance.

-+ The website was tested on the following browsers: Chrome, Firefox, Brave.
++ The website was tested on the following browsers: Chrome, Firefox, Safari.

     - Chrome: